uWaterloo/OpenData/README.md

 ## Licensing

-The data from the API is offered under the [Open Data License Agreement v1.0](https://uwaterloo.ca/open-data/university-waterloo-open-data-license-agreement-v1) for the Univeristy of Waterloo.
+The data from the API is offered under the [Open Data License Agreement v1.0](https://uwaterloo.ca/open-data/university-waterloo-open-data-license-agreement-v1) for the University of Waterloo.

 ## Contact ##